microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     };
     ```

 1. Replace `TODO 4` with the following code.
+This function sets the selection from the `textarea` element and sets it in the React refs.

     ```js
     const storeSelectionInReact = () => {